viet34tqc/voting-app/README.md

 ## How to run the project using docker locally

-- Duplicate the `docker-example.env` files in the 'client' and 'server' folder and rename the duplicates to `.env.production`.
+- Duplicate the `example.env` file in the 'client' folder and `docker-example.env` file in 'server' folder and rename the duplicates to `.env.production`.
 - Run 'docker-compose up'

 ## Features